AlenPelin/keo-studio/_portfolio/katya---indoor-portrait-photography.md

 Sometimes you can combine indoor photo session with natural light and this is great opportunity to create a fine-art portrait without artificial light.

 Katya is my long-term friend and she is a photographer too, so this photosession was a true collaboration between us.

+I used three types of light during the portrain session.